quii/learn-go-with-tests/reflection.md

 _This is OK!_ Refactoring is a journey and sometimes we will make mistakes.
 A major point of TDD is it gives us the freedom to try these things out.

-By taking small steps backed by steps this is in no way an irreversible situation.
+By taking small steps backed by tests this is in no way an irreversible situation.
 Let's just put it back to how it was before the refactor.

 ```go
 func walk(x interface{}, fn func(input string)) {